ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 ### Download manually from Addson repository

-If, for any reason you prefer to download the plugin code manually, you can do this via addons repository.
+If, for any reason, you prefer to download the plugin code manually, you can do this via addons repository.
 Simply download the [Spreadsheet plugin](https://ckeditor.com/cke4/addon/spreadsheet) and place it in CKEditor 4 `plugins/` directory.

 ### Enable Spreadsheet plugin

 <info-box info="">
-	Since Spreadsheet plugin is commercial CKEditor 4 plugin, please request <a href="https://orders.ckeditor.com/trial/cke4-spreadsheets">free trial license key</a> in order to test and use it.
+	Since Spreadsheet plugin is a commercial CKEditor 4 plugin, please request <a href="https://orders.ckeditor.com/trial/cke4-spreadsheets">free trial license key</a> in order to start using it.
 </info-box>

 The setup is straightforward as enabling plugin and adding license key in CKEditor 4 configuration: